 Just as the golden rule is prevalent in many different spiritual philosophies around the world, so is the principle is known as the law of the harvest in Christianity, the law of karma in Eastern religions, and the Old Testament as “an eye for an eye.”
 This principle is even found in physics, which tells us that for every action there is an equal and opposite reaction.

-This is the law of cause and effect, which we’ll refer to as the law of the harvest.
+We could also call it the law of cause and effect.
 Any farmer or gardener knows that to grow the crop you want; you have to plant the right seeds.
 The crop is pre-determined in the nature of the seeds.
 That's what the law of the harvest is really all about.

 This law claims that the choices I make are the seeds I plant and the results I experience in my life are the crop I reap.
 Freedom gives me the right to choose the action, but it does not give me the liberty of choosing the reaction.
 I can’t plant corn seeds and expect to reap a crop of wheat.
 The reaction (effect) is built into the nature of the action (choice), just as the nature of the crop is built into the nature of the seed that was planted.